Financial Poise

 • Family members in the US

-7. What Do Employers Need to Know About USCIS Site Visits & Foreign Workers at “Third-Party” Locations?
+What Do Employers Need to Know About USCIS Site Visits & Foreign Workers at ‘Third-Party’ Locations?

-Employers with foreign nationals who work at a third-party location or a company vendor should notify management at the relevant worksite of the possibility of an FDNS site visit when a foreign national begins work.
-The third-party may also want to designate and train a company representative to interact with the officer.
+Employers with foreign nationals who work at a third-party location or a company vendor should notify management of the possibility of an FDNS site visit.
+The third party may also want to designate and train a company representative to interact with the officer.

 To ensure that the FDNS site visit minimizes daily business disruptions, companies that employ foreign nationals should follow the steps below to prepare for FDNS employer site visits:

-• Speak with your/an immigration attorney to obtain their emergency contact information.
+• Speak with an immigration attorney to obtain their emergency contact information.

 • Ask your immigration attorney to conduct a company-wide training to prepare for a site visit.